All-water supercapacitor enabled by 1-nm clay channels: Results

-To fabricate the blue device, we used a nanopore filtration technique (Fig. \ref{fig3}a).
-We assembled layer-by-layer graphene-clay composite electrodes separated by a pure clay membrane (Fig. \ref{fig3}b) from corresponding colloidal suspensions (see Methods).
-We produced dozens of membrane-electrode units (MEUs) with varying layer thicknesses and graphene-clay compositions (see SI Table S2).
-All MEUs (Fig. \ref{fig3}c) demonstrated excellent reproducibility, mechanical stability, and flexibility.

-Fig. \ref{fig3}d shows a cross-sectional image of a MEU and Figs. \ref{fig3}e, f demonstrate corresponding EDX mapping.
-This analysis confirms the presence of only native clay elements (O, Al, Si) and graphene (C), as prescribed following the preliminary cleaning procedure (see SI Figs. S9, S10 for further data).
-Electron microscopy (SEM and STEM) shows (Fig. \ref{fig3}, g to i,) that reconstructed clay sheets align to form parallel channels, intersecting at domain edges and providing a pathway for molecular and ionic transport.

-To test the device, the nanopores were loaded with water by exposure of MEU to the saturated water vapor.
-Two graphite current collectors were applied to both sides of the MEU (Fig. \ref{fig4}a) to avoid direct contact of metal connectors with water.
-The cell underwent standard electrochemical tests within a voltage window up to 2.1 V (see Methods).
-The charge-discharge cycles (Fig. \ref{fig4}b) and current-voltage characteristics (Fig. \ref{fig4}c) were measured, and the capacitance, coulombic efficiency, and energy efficiency were estimated.
-Fig. \ref{fig4}d shows the MEU charge-discharge mechanism by separating water's hydronium and hydroxyl ions.
+The dry MEU assembly nanochannels were filled with water via capillary condensation from room temperature saturated water vapor, excluding contamination, until the weight is stabilized (see Methods).
+To test the blue capacitor's electrical properties, two graphite current collectors were attached to both sides of the MEU (Fig. \ref{fig5}a).
+The device underwent standard electrochemical tests within a 0-2.1 V voltage window to evaluate charge-discharge cycles (Fig. \ref{fig5}b), current-voltage characteristics (Fig. \ref{fig5}c), and estimate capacitance, longevity (Fig. \ref{fig5}d), Coulombic and energy efficiency (Fig. \ref{fig5}e).

-The cell showed impressive parameters and durability with no visible degradation after 60,000 cycles (Fig. \ref{fig4}e).
-This cycle life translates to over 150 years of operation counting one charge-discharge cycle per day, e.g., in the case of use with solar panels.
-It retains and releases energy with up to 100\% Coulombic and 60\% energy efficiency, due to the absence of side reactions.
-The initial "annealing" period was assigned to the electric-field-stimulated wetting of nanopores.
+The device showed stable electrochemical performance with no visible degradation after 60,000 cycles (Fig. \ref{fig5}e).
+The exceptional longevity, which is usual for supercapacitors, is associated with a lack of chemical reactions, including side reactions, and extreme materials purity, excluding electrode corrosion.
+Such long cycle stability is characteristic of capacitive systems in which no significant Faradaic reactions occur \cite{Mei18a, Mei18b}.
+Variation of electrode composition allowed to estimate an optimal concentration of graphene in the electrodes that was found to be around 35\%, as evident from the maximum of the specific capacitance at high electronic conductivity (Fig. \ref{fig5}f).
+Diminishing the separator thickness is viable to minimize the blue capacitor's Ohmic losses, but is limited by short-cutting of the electrodes and requires additional research.